cushydigit/microstore/README.md

 - Password hashing

 ### Product Service (product-service)
-- add/list/delete/search products
+- Add/list/delete/search products
-- add product with product validator
+- Add product with product validator
-- in-memory or PostgreSQL repository support
+- In-memory or PostgreSQL repository support
-- zincsearch-based indexing
+- Zincsearch-based indexing
-- redis-base product cache
+- Redis-based product cache

 ### Order Service (order-service)
-- create and fetch orders
+- Create and fetch orders
-- create order validator
+- Create order validator

-### API Gateway (gateway)
+### API Gateway (`gateway`)
 - Rotues public HTTP traffic
 - Simple routing using GO and chi
 - Handles requests for auth, product, and order endpoint
 - Redus-base Ratelimiter

-## License
+## 📜 License

 This project is for educational and portfolio purposes.
 Feel free to use it as a reference or learning resource.